Joseph Ottenburg (Abt. 1858-19??), aka Joseph Newman, Joseph Clark, Joseph Stearn, etc. — House burglar

 Upon release from Sing Sing in 1886, Ottenburg changed scenery and moved to Chicago, where he met and wed an Irish girl, Bridget Higgins Fitzgerald.
 Their first child, a daughter, Mabel Ottenburg, was born in Chicago in 1887.
 However, the next year, 1888, Joseph Ottenberg was caught in Chicago with burglar’s tools and swag in his rooms, along with crucibles for melting down silver and gold (the safer way to dispose of metal wares if they are not to be sent to a fence far away).
 This evidence sent Ottenburg to Joliet prison for several years.

 He returned to Chicago after his release from Joliet and sired a son, Herbert, in 1894; and a daughter, Ruth, in August of 1897.
 He had no known brushes with the law after Joliet; but can not be said to have gained much righteousness: he abandoned his family and moved back to New York City, enlisting in a volunteer militia during the Spanish-American War.
 He was 42 years old at that point, and was assigned duties as a nurse in Army hospitals.
 He became sick himself and was invalided out after the War ceased.

-Joe’s daughter Mabel, 13 when he abandoned the family, likely was old enough to become a servant; but his wife Bridget was forced to place the younger children, Herbert and Ruth, in an orphanage: the Chicago Home for the Friendless.
+Daughter Mabel, at 13, was likely old enough to become a servant; but Bridget was forced to place Herbert and Ruth in an orphanage, the Chicago Home for the Friendless.

 Ottenburg’s three children all survived their traumatic childhood, and grew into adulthood.
 Mabel and Ruth both married, and Herbert lived with his sister Mabel and her family.
 However, all trace of their father is lost after 1899.